mistabe/devcor-study/README.md

 4.3 Describe the benefits of continuous testing and static code analysis in a CI pipeline

+4.5 Describe the tenets of the "12-factor app"

+4.6 Describe an effective logging strategy for an application

+4.7 Explain data privacy concerns related to storage and transmission of data

+4.8 Identify the secret storage approach relevant to a given scenario

 4.11 Describe how end-to-end encryption principles apply to APIs

 5.1 Explain considerations of model-driven telemetry (including data consumption and data storage)